 Non-Residency of Mexico.
 If a party earns income in Mexico without being a resident thereof, they will fall under the title of the Federal Income Tax Code (with some exceptions) that deals with non-residents.
 The consequences of non-residency in Mexico in the paying of income taxes shows itself by being charged a flat tax on the gross income without deductibles or credits, except in a very few cases (where there is the alternative to apply the normal (resident) tax rate to the net income).

 The non-residents of Mexico that own real estate there and sell it may opt to use the residence section and permit deductions.
-However, to do this the non-resident must appoint a tax domicile and representative in Mexico, with whom he will leave all records corresponding, in the event that the Mexican IRS ("Hacienda") were to do an audit of the tax declaration/return.
-If it is the flat tax choice is made on the sale of the real estate, then there is a 25% income tax on the gross income (sale price received).
-Whereas, if the normal (resident) tax is used, then there is an approximate 28% rate income tax on the net income.
+However, to do this the non-resident must appoint a tax domicile and representative in Mexico, with whom he will leave all records corresponding, in the event that the Mexican IRS ("Hacienda" or SAT) were to do an audit of the tax declaration/return.
+If it is the flat tax choice that is made on the sale of the real estate, then there is a 25% income tax on the gross income (sale price received).
+Whereas, if the normal (resident) tax is used, then there is an approximate 35% rate income tax on the net income.